sm4rtm4art/LLM_Rag/README.md

 - Llama.cpp for local deployment of open-source models

 Future plans may include integration with additional LLM providers as needed.

+### Evaluation Framework

+The system includes a comprehensive evaluation framework for assessing RAG performance:

+- **Relevance Metrics**: Evaluate the relevance of retrieved documents
+- **Answer Quality**: Assess the quality and accuracy of generated responses
+- **Context Utilization**: Measure how effectively the system uses retrieved context
+- **Automated Testing**: CI/CD integration for continuous evaluation

 ## Contributing